Robust Data-Driven Kalman Filtering for Unknown Linear Systems using Maximum Likelihood Optimization: RDKF Design

-As stated in Section \ref{s2.2}, in the model-based filtering case, the {\it a posteriori} MMSE state estimate $\hat{x}_{k}$, $ k \in \mathbb{N}$, defined in \dref{mmseestiamte}, corresponds to the optimal solution of variables $\hat{x}$ to the ML-based optimization problem \dref{optimalmodel}.
-That is, the state estimate of system \dref{equ:systemstate} can be obtained by solving \dref{optimalmodel}.
-Inspired by this idea, in the data-driven filtering case, we perform state estimation for system \dref{equ:systemstate} by maximizing the likelihood function $f (\hat{x}_0$, $\hat{\omega}$, $ \hat{\nu}$, $\hat{\xi}^{\text{p}} $, $ \hat{\omega}^{\text{p}}$, $\hat{\nu}^{\text{p}} )$, i.e.,
+The proof of Lemma \ref{lemmaf} is given in Appendix \ref{lemmafproof}.
+According to \cite{rauch1965maximum}, when the system matrices $A$, $B$, and $C$ are known, the {minimum mean-square error (MMSE)} state estimate for \dref{equ:systemstate} is the optimal solution to an ML optimization problem.
+In this paper, we consequently perform state estimation for \dref{equ:systemstate} by instead maximizing the likelihood function derived in Lemma \ref{lemmaf}, i.e.,